kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   - To address this, bindings resource will have extra auth check to verify that anyone modifying the binding is also permitted to modify the parameters resource.
+  - We should consider using a verb for secondary authz check that policy binding editor has policy parameter edit roles? (tallclair suggested this, it has nice properties).

+API details:

+- Name this `ClusterPolicyBinding` so we can add `PolicyBinding` (namespace scoped) in the future?

 ##### Match Criteria